Windmill-City/IngameIME_Win32/README.md

 ## How to use?

-This is a library that can be used in a `Pure C Environment`
+This library is a C++ library with a C wrapper

-Only need to include two header files, `libtf.h` and `libtfdef.h`
+To use it in a C environment, you need to add `libtfdef.h` and `libtf.h` to your include path, and put `libtf.dll` at your program's root path

 ## What can you do with it?

-- Control open status of the Input Method
+* Activate/Deactivate Input Method

-- Obtain System available Input Methods as well as Keyboard Layouts，which also called `Input Processor`

-- Obtain the localized name of the `Input Processor` as well as the display name of the `locale` it associate to

-- Obtain or set the active `Input Processor`

-- Listen for status changes of `Conversion Mode` and `Sentence Mode`
+* Get available InputMethods and KeyboardLayouts in system，which are also called `InputProcessor`s

-- Obtain the `PreEdit` text and the `Candidate` list of the `Composition`
+* Get the profile of the `InputProcessor`, which contains its name and the locale of the language this processor for

-- Hide the Candidate Window of the Input Method and draw it yourself
+* Get and Set active `InputProcessor`

+* Get `PreEdit` and `CandidateList` infomation during the `Composition`